fossguild/naja/docs/manual.md

 ------------------------------

 ### Gameplay Controls
-  * `arrow keys or WASD`: moves up, down, left, right the snake and the menu options
+  * `arrow keys or WASD`: move up, down, left, right the snake and the menu options
   * `Q`: quit to main menu
   * `P`: pause the game
   * `ESC or M`: open in-game settings (adjust audio and colors without exiting)